SequencingDOTcom/RTP-API-CocoaPod-iOS-OAuth-ObjectiveC/README.md

 1) [Register](https://sequencing.com/user/register/) for a free account

-2) Add [Sequencing.com's oAuth2 code](https://github.com/SequencingDOTcom/oAuth2-code-and-demo) from this repo to your app
+2) Add [this plugin](http://cocoapods.org/pods/sequencing-oauth-api-objc)to your iOS app coded in Objective-C

-3) [Generate an oAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the OAuth2 code
+3) [Generate an OAuth2 secret](https://sequencing.com/api-secret-generator) and insert the secret into the OAuth2 code

 Once OAuth2 authentication is implemented, add [App Chains](https://sequencing.com/app-chains) that will provide your app with genetically tailored information about your app user.
 Your app can be programmed to use this informamtion to personalized the UX for each user.